 Chapbooks were small, affordable forms of literature for children and adults that were sold on the streets, and covered a range of subjects from fairy tales and ghost stories to news of politics, crime or disaster.
 Dr Ruth Richardson explains what this literature looked like, its subject matter and the ways in which it was produced.Read More

-How did the iconic writers of this period experiment with fantasy, sensationalism, realism and social commentary?
+How did the writers of this period incorporate fantasy, realism, sensationalism, and social commentary into their work?

 How did the literature of this period reflect attitudes to gender, sexuality, immigration, class and scientific discovery?